jordanadrianoo/Arduino-frequency/README.md

 # Arduino Frequency Piano
-  This arduino project is inspired by the "Arduino Projects Book" and is project 7.
+This Arduino project is inspired by the "Arduino Projects Book" and is project 7.
 This project uses a single digital input to output multiple frequencies through a piezo.
-By using ressistors and buttons, we can control what frequncy will be outputed into the piezo.
+By using resistors and buttons, we can control what frequncy will be outtputed into the piezo.
 When completed, this project replicates a small piano with a single scale range of pitches.

 # Getting Started